 The Lowell Green Team has some exciting “green” adventures planned for this year!
 While all Green Team activities are kid-powered, we need lots of parent volunteers to share in the fun.
-There is no experience necessary, just a desire to work with kids on hands-on activities.
-Look for a Green Team VIP sign-up sheet in your child’s classroom on Back-to School Night and after that, join us for an all- VIP meeting on Friday, Sept.
-19 at 9:00am in the Outdoor Classroom and we will fill you in on ways to get involved.
+There is no experience necessary, just a desire to work with kids on hands-on activities, so look for a Green Team VIP sign-up sheet in your child’s classroom on Back-to School Night.

 This year’s highlights include: